dropmeaword/enough-git-to-hack-together/NOTES.md

 #### Part 1

-From the music folder: get the songs provided, you will have the entire White Album of The Beatles, this album was published in 1968 and it is considered by many to be the birth of various musical genres.
+From the music folder: get the songs provided, you will have the entire White Album from The Beatles, this album was published in 1968 and it is one cultural artifact in the English language that I deemed suitable for this exercise.

 What you must do: Pick one song, try your best to transcribe the lyrics.
 Precision here is not really the primary goal.
 Don't Google!
 We will do that in Part 2.
 You can start with a best effort and we will gradually "home in" to the "correct" lyrics.